tctsung/LyricChat/README.md

 A python OOP function that retrieves song lyrics and recommend songs based on the user's emotion

 **Tools**
-- Prompt engineering: CoT, few shots
+- Prompt engineering: CoT, few shots, edge cases
 - Database: Qdrant
 - LLM: Ollama, Langchain
+- chain design:
+to be constructed